JHU-PL-Lab/odefa-proof-of-concept/README.md

 ### `--dotgen`

-Generates Graphviz DOT files of the CBA and PDS graphs.
+Generates Graphviz DOT files of the DDPA and PDS graphs.
 These files may be processed by Graphviz as follows:

-    dot -Tpdf < odefa-cba-graph.dot > odefa-cba-graph.pdf
+    dot -Tpdf < odefa-ddpa-graph.dot > odefa-ddpa-graph.pdf

 Authors
 -------